Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-backing-up.md

 Starter and Business plans of Scalingo for MySQL® include automated and managed backups so you don't have to worry about them.

-We use [On-Demand](#understanding-on-demand-backups) backups to create the automated ones.
+We use [Periodic](#understanding-periodic-backups) backups to create the automated ones.
 [Manual backups](#understanding-manual-backups) are also available for these plans.

-## Understanding On-Demand Backups
+## Understanding Periodic Backups

-On-Demand backups are done on a daily basis.
+Periodic backups are done on a daily basis.
 They consist in dumping your database in an archive that we keep during a certain amount of time.

 For Business plans, the backup is done on the secondary node to avoid any impact on your primary node.

-### Retention Policy for On-Demand Backups
+### Retention Policy for Periodic Backups

 We keep a limited amount of backups depending on your database plan:
 - A daily backup is retained for the last 7 days, which means that we will keep